wobi2010/tt05_bow_chipper/README.md

 | E8 | E7 | E6 | E5 | E4 | E3 | E2 | E1 |
 - bits [7:0] - E(n+1) is the enable bit for the polynomial size.
   - E() is 1 indexed to match the polynomial exponents.
-    - 3-bit ploynomial is b'111 or h'7.
+    - 3-bit polynomial is b'111 or h'7.
-    - 8-bitpolynomial is b'11111111 or h'FF.
+    - 8-bit polynomial is b'11111111 or h'FF.
-  - Bits must be sequenctial from bit 0.
+  - Bits must be sequential from bit 0.
 Other values are undefined.

 ### Register 3: Polynomial Tap Bits
 | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |